osome-iu/BotSlayer-CE/README.md

 # BotSlayer-CE (Community Edition)

 BotSlayer is an application that helps track and detect potential manipulation of information spreading on Twitter.
+It's fast and accurate, the user-friendly interface makes it suitable for researchers from academia as well as journalists and citizens.

 # Installation instructions